robbiemcmichael/paxy/README.md

 ssh -D 8229 remote-host
 ```

-The use the following PAC file:
+Then use the following PAC file:

 ```js
 function FindProxyForURL(url, host) {